bedrockio/model/README.md

     allowed.
   - Array fields are "unwound".
 This means that for example given an array field `categories`, input may be either a string or an array of strings.
+- `getDeleteValidation`: Only used for access validation (more below).

 #### Named Validations